Tárrega's Recuerdos de la Alhambra - a New Edition

-Like so many other players, I found it necessary to revise Tárrega's published fingerings for my own performances. ( I'll give some tips on practicing tremolo technique at the end of this article).
+Like so many other players, I found it necessary to revise Tárrega's published fingerings for my own performances.

 More recently, I have had the opportunity to examine an early manuscript version of Tárrega's famous work which appears to be the first version of the piece (or, at the very least, an early one).
 The title is as follows:

 It is dedicated to Sra.
 Da.
 Conchita G. de Jacoby, and is dated Malaga, December 8th, 1899, with further dedicatory prose at the end of the piece (my translation):

 This early version of the piece includes quite a few differences from published ones, for example (figure 2):

 The manuscript is unfingered, with the exception of the passage shown above, and the following spot (figure 3):

 In contrast to published versions of the piece, this fingering places the tremolo on the first string.
 Perhaps Tárrega originally fingered the rest of the piece in this obvious manner (he didn't indicate any unusual positions in the manuscript)?